LL.M. in European and International Trade & Investment Law (Master 2)

 Students may decide to stay for another semester at St John’s University to prepare for the New York Bar exam after having successfully completed the St John’s Track.
 Dual LL.M. students would have to enrol in at least 12 credits during the autumn semester at St John’s University.

 St John’s University would charge a preferential rate for the second semester of coursework.

 The core courses of this LL.M. programme cover the WTO agreements, the EU major external trade agreements and their interaction with the EU Single Market.
 Various courses are also dedicated to International Investment Treaties and the Trade Disputes settlement mechanisms.

 In an increasingly international legal market, UCLy offers the opportunity to our students to study in France, allowing them to gain valuable legal and language skills, as well as experience of other cultures thanks to the multinational dimension of our classes.

 The European Union (EU) is the world’s largest single market area.
-UCLy offers the opportunity to our students to study in France, allowing them to gain valuable knowledge about the EU legal order and, thanks to the proximity to Geneva and Brussels, to be exposed to legal experts coming from the WTO, the European Union but also other stakeholders, e.g. members of the European Chambers of Commerce.
+UCLy offers the opportunity to our students to study in France, allowing them to gain valuable knowledge about the EU legal order and, thanks to the proximity to Geneva and Brussels, to be exposed to legal experts coming from the WTO, the European Union but also other stakeholders, as the EU Court of Justice .